uswds/uswds/docs/_visual/typography.md

 layout: styleguide
 title: Typography
 subheading: UI components
-order: 01
+lead: "U.S. government websites have common typographic needs: clear and consistent headings, highly legible body paragraphs, clear labels, and easy-to-use input fields.
+We recommend a font system that uses two open-source font families: Source Sans Pro and Merriweather, both of which are designed for legibility and can beautifully adapt to a variety of visual styles."
 ---

-<p>U.S. government websites have common typographic needs: clear and consistent headings, highly legible body paragraphs, clear labels, and easy-to-use input fields.
-We recommend a font system that uses two open-source font families: Source Sans Pro and Merriweather, both of which are designed for legibility and can beautifully adapt to a variety of visual styles.</p>

 <h3 class="usa-heading heading-margin-alt" id="typefaces">Typefaces</h3>